-Cline, D. et. al. 2012.
-Tintinalli's Emergency Medicine Manuel 7th ed.
-McGraw Hill ISBN-13: 9780071770064
+Cline, D., et al. 2015.
+Tintinalli's Emergency Medicine a Comprehensive Study Guide 8th ed.
+McGraw Hill ISBN-13: 9780071794763

 The grade for this clerkship is based on three types of evaluation: The preceptor evaluation, the end-of-rotation examination, and the clinical coordinator evaluation.